-- 5. Report Information-
+- 6. Report

+Information-

-The test, date, and student being reported.
+The test, date,

+and student

+reported are at

+the top of the

+page.

-- 6. Performance Indicators- Performance on content areas within each subject are reported as a comparison to the state expectations.
-A downward pointing arrow indicates performance below state expectations; a horizontal double-headed arrow indicates performance at or near state expectations; and an upward pointing arrow indicates performance above state expectations.
+- 7. Performance Indicators- Performance on content areas within each subject is reported as a comparison to the state expectations, A downwardpointing arrow indicates performance below state expectations, a horizontal double-headed arrow indicates performance at or near state expectations, and an upwardpointing arrow indicates performance above state

+- 8. Performance Details-

+Description and performance in content areas for each subject.